e1miran/homeassistant-dashboard/README.md

 __Some of the features that I'm most happy with and proud of__:

-* Masthead includes swiping left/right to quickly see the front door cam or the driveway in order to see whose car is blocking who.
+* Masthead includes swiping left/right to quickly see the front door cam or the driveway in order to see whose car is blocking whom.

 * The camera view cycles through cameras surveillance-style (demo video is sped up during the camera view).